superskibidi69/Han-Dynasty-Chain-Pump/Script.md

 Before the chain pump, farmers had to manually pull water using buckets.
 This invention simplified the process by requiring only manpower to operate a pedal, which rotates the chain.
 The square boards trap water, which is then emptied into an irrigation ditch, significantly improving agricultural efficiency.
 Here is an explanation:
 a farmer or an animals will drive on these pedals, which turns the biards.as it reaches the top, the water is emptied into an irrigation ditch. simple, and effective.
+This makes a massive difference, because it uses less energy.